laitr01/tank-java-swing/README.md

-# A game for teaching java swing.
+# A game base on Tank 1990 for teaching java swing.